ir-rafio/IJPC-2024-Problemset/Editorial.md

 $(a_1 + a_2 + ... + a_{l-1}) \mod m = (a_1 + a_2 + ... + a_r) \mod m$ (assuming $l > 1$).
 So, $p_{l-1} \mod m = p_r \mod m$, where $p_i = a_1 + a_2 + ... + a_i$.

+For the solution, you can follow this algorithm:
-Now, what you need to do is calculate $p$, the prefix sum of $a$, and keep track of where each remainder appeared in $p$.
+- Calculate $p$, the prefix sum of $a$, and keep track of where each remainder appeared in $p$.
 For that, you can use a map.
-If a remainder only appeared once, ignore that.
+- If a remainder only appeared once, ignore that.
 Otherwise for each remainder, pick the distance between the positions of the first appearance and the last appearance.
 The first appearance of the remainder $0$ has to be manually set to $0$.
-Your final answer should be $n$ minus the maximum distance or $-1$ if no remainders are found at least twice.
+- Your final answer should be $n$ minus the maximum distance or $-1$ if no remainders are found at least twice.

 Number of iterations = $O(n)$.
 Access time for map = $O(\log (n))$.